RyotaUshio/obsidian-pdf-plus/README.md

 - **Hover sync (PDF viewer → Backlinks pane)**: Hovering over highlighted text or annotation will also highlight the corresponding item in the [backlink pane](https://help.obsidian.md/Plugins/Backlinks).
 - **Hover sync (Backlinks pane → PDF viewer)**: In the backlinks pane, hover your mouse over an backlink item to highlight the corresponding text or annotation in the PDF viewer.

+### PDF internal links enhancement

+Make it easier to work with internal links embedded in PDF files.

+- **Hover+command/ctrl to show a popover preview of PDF internal links**: See [below](#css-customization) for advanced CSS customization.
+- **Enable history navigation for PDF internal links**: When enabled, clicking the "navigate back" (left arrow) button will take you back to the page you were originally viewing before clicking on an internal link in the PDF file.

 ### Opening links to PDF files

 #### Open PDF links cleverly